walterhiggins/ScriptCraft/README.md

 ## Installing ScriptCraft

+### Install pre-compiled ScriptCraft

 Follow these steps to download and install ScriptCraft.

 1. Download the [scriptcraft.jar][dl] plugin and save it to the `plugins` directory and restart the server by typing `java -jar spigot-1.10.2.jar`.
+**REMARK: the compiled scriptcraft.jar may fail with the newer Java/JavaScript version, in particular with GraalVM, due to subtle incompatibitities, see e.g. the [migration guide from Nashorn to GraalJS](https://docs.oracle.com/en/graalvm/enterprise/20/docs/reference-manual/js/NashornMigrationGuide/)**.
+In this case (errors when loading the plugin during the server start-up) you may need to use a newer scriptcraft.jar (you can try the 'scriptcraft.jar' file you can find in the 'target' directory in this repository), or compile it yourself, see next paragraph.
 2. At the server prompt type `js 1 + 1` and hit enter.
 The result `2` should be displayed.

 Congratulations - you've just installed your Custom Minecraft Server and are ready to begin writing your first mod!

+### Install ScriptCraft from sources

+Download the latest sources from the current repository (the one hosting this readme).
+You can dowload them as Zip file or, if you know how to use **git**, you can clone the repository.

+These sources contain some patches that have been tested with GraalVM with Java release 21.2.0 under Windows10 and SpigotMC server.
+They are not guaranteed to work in other environments but may help fixing compatibility issues also in those cases.

+The sources are built using [Ant](https://ant.apache.org/).
+You must first install Ant.
+Be sure to follow the [installation instructions](https://ant.apache.org/manual/index.html) as it needs some manual configuration.

+Now you should be able to build ScriptCraft out of the box issuing the 'ant' command from a shell in the base directory where you cloned / unzipped your sources.
+Ant will create a folder called 'target' in which you will find the file scriptcraft.jar at the end of the build process.

 # Post Install